Operational amplifier applications: Filters

 Operational amplifiers can be used in construction of active filters, providing high-pass, low-pass, band-pass, reject and delay functions.
 The high input impedance and gain of an op-amp allow straightforward calculation of element values, allowing accurate implementation of any desired filter topology with little concern for the loading effects of stages in the filter or of subsequent stages.
 However, the frequencies at which active filters can be implemented is limited; when the behavior of the amplifiers departs significantly from the ideal behavior assumed in elementary design of the filters, filter performance is degraded.

 Comparator

 An operational amplifier can, if necessary, be forced to act as a comparator.
 The smallest difference between the input voltages will be amplified enormously, causing the output to swing to nearly the supply voltage.
 However, it is usually better to use a dedicated comparator for this purpose, as its output has a higher slew rate and can reach either power supply rail.
 Some op-amps have clamping diodes on the input that prevent use as a comparator.

 Integration and differentiation

 Inverting integrator

 The integrator is mostly used in analog computers, analog-to-digital converters and wave-shaping circuits.
+A simple version is: